marcelfarrres/OperativeSystems1/README.md

         ├── Mad World.mp3
         └── Wonderwall - Remastered.mp3

-        Also, you cannot have the same song in 2 playlist, it will crash.
+    2) From the Bowman point of view, you need to have a folder inside the project folder called: /clients, the code will handle the rest, so if Bowman "Marcel" connects, it will create a subfolder named /marcel in and store all the songs.

-    2) We added a Command Shortcut, so can use the normal command or the number, EXAMPLE: [$ 1] = [$ CONNECT] (to download a playlist you need to put two sixes before the playlist name)
+    3) We added a Command Shortcut, so you can use the normal command or the number, EXAMPLE: [$ 1] = [$ CONNECT] (to download a playlist you need to put two sixes before the playlist name)

         ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓